saltyorg/docs/docs/sandbox/apps/dockhand.md

     #### Finishing the setup

+    === "Authelia"

-    1.  **Authelia**: copy and paste the client block from the snippet into your Authelia configuration, adjusting the values to your preference, and restart the Authelia container.
+        1. Copy and paste the client block from the snippet into your Authelia configuration, adjusting the values to your preference, and restart the Authelia container.

-        **Authentik** (or another OIDC provider): you can use the snippet as a reference to fill out its OIDC form.

         1. Turn on authentication in the Dockhand UI.

         1. Confirm success by logging out and in through OIDC

+    === "Authentik (or another OIDC provider)"

+        1. You can use the snippet as a reference to fill out the provider's OIDC form.

+        1. Turn on authentication in the Dockhand UI.

+        1. Confirm success by logging out and in through OIDC

-    #### Pre-deployment
+    #### Aligning deployment

-    Next, you will likely want to disable local login and Traefik SSO with the following Inventory entries:
+    With authentication now handled by OIDC, you may want to disable Traefik SSO and local login:

     ```yaml
     dockhand_role_disable_local_login: "true"
     dockhand_role_traefik_sso_middleware: ""
     ```

-    Redeploy with the regular tag to apply.
+    Redeploy with the regular tag for changes to take effect.

 ## Usage